sarahdayan/snippets.js/README.md

 ### Why streams?<!-- omit in toc -->

-Snippets was built to work with many snippets, from source files.
+Snippets.js was built to work with many snippets, from source files.
 Reading through a bunch of files and storing lots of objects that potentially contain long chunks of code can become greedy in terms of memory. **Streams are an ideal solution to make sure that memory consumption remains under control.**

 If you don't want to use streams, you can reimplement the iteration logic as you see fit and consume the [`createSnippet`](#createsnippet) factory exposed by the library.